MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 2. For **Users must provide justification to set a lower classification label, remove a label, or remove protection**, set this to **On**.

-## Creating a new label for protection, a watermark, and a condition to prompt for classification
+## Creating a new label for protection, visual markers, and a condition to prompt for classification

 We'll now create a new sub-label for **Confidential**.